 To best understand if your content resonates with your target audience, ask for feedback.

-You can either ask someone you know that fits your target to read your piece or encourage readers to share their thoughts by commenting on your post.
+You can either ask someone who fits your target to read your piece or encourage readers to share their thoughts by commenting on your post.

 Either way, you will benefit and learn how to alter the way you write for your intended audience.